 A Weill autumn is shaping up for 2017, with major performances of stage works, concert works, and song evenings in the works from Atlanta to Zürich.
 Here are some highlights:

-Weill's 1948 Broadway trailblazer, with book and lyrics by Alan Jay Lerner, receives its European stage premiere at Theater Freiburg in 2017, with opening night set for 9 December.
+Weill's 1948 Broadway trailblazer, his only collaboration with Alan Jay Lerner, receives its European stage premiere at Theater Freiburg in 2017, with opening night set for 9 December.
 Freiburg Dramaturg Rüdiger Bering provides the German translation of the book and lyrics, and one of the world's foremost Weillians, James Holmes, conducts.
 Rarely revived, Love Life is a must-see if you can make it to Freiburg; the production will be based on the forthcoming critical edition of the show prepared by Joel Galand.

 Last season, Die Dreigroschenoper enjoyed an extended repertory run in Saarbrücken.
 Now Saarbrücken's neighbor Trier gets into the act with performances opening 30 September.
 Not to be outdone, nearby Düsseldorf premieres its new production directed by Andreas Kriegenburg on 11 November.
 As usual, The Threepenny Opera will be performed all over the U.S. and other English-speaking countries.
 Check the Threepenny Opera performance calendar for the latest.